 A lot of stupid people out there think that Republicans came away with a win.

-It's kind of like we we we got nothing.
+It's kind of like we got nothing.

-And you're simply repeating my first You are repeating my first hour to me.
+And you're simply repeating my first ⁇ you are repeating my first hour to me.

 I heard the first hour.